nabill/edo/HappyTravel.Edo.DirectApi/README.md

 ![image](https://user-images.githubusercontent.com/43397444/151673402-d1015f7f-cfa0-4321-b26c-1f937fd5f8ec.png)

 ### Booking reference codes
-Every booking in our system has a couple of unique identifiers: _Reference code_ and _supplier reference code_.
+Every booking in the system has a couple of unique identifiers: _Reference code_ and _supplier reference code_.
 _Reference code_ is unique system wide and _supplier reference code_ is unique API-client wide.
 The main identifier in our API is a client reference code, which must be provided by the client during booking request and plays an important role in booing API stability.